PMC/AllThingsEUCStore-lab/README.md

 ## Introduction

-The AllThingsEUCStore-lab is a project that simulates an Electric Unicycle (EUC) Store environment.
-It is designed for educational purposes, allowing users to interact with and understand the workings of an E-Commerce store web application.
+The AllThingsEUCStore-lab is a project that simulates an Electric Unicycle (EUC) Store.
+It is designed for educational purposes to learn using Blazor and understand the workings of an E-Commerce store web application.
 The project includes a web interface for managing products and orders and a Store API with a local SQLite database that is included in this repository.

 See [TASK_BREAKDOWN.md](https://github.com/PMC/AllThingsEUCStore-lab/blob/master/TASK_BREAKDOWN.md) for how I planned this project.
 ## Features